PhilippeW83440/CarND-Path-Planning-Project/README.md

 ```

 So now the problem is well defined.
 We have:
-* a target trajectory that is a quintic polynomial (for s(t) and d(t))
+* a target Jerk Minimizing Trajectory that is a quintic polynomial (for s(t) and d(t))
-* 6 unknowns
+* 6 unknown coefficients
 * 6 equations defined via the definition of start and end conditions
 * T: the time duration of the trajectory properly defined.
 So the trajectory starts at t_start=0 and the endpoint is at t_end=T

-We just have the solve the equations i.e. do a matrix inversion to derive our 6 unknown coefficients.
+From now on, we just have to solve the equations i.e. do a matrix inversion to derive our 6 unknown coefficients.
 This is done in the **JMT** polynomial solver described below: diagram and code.

 <p align="center">